 Disambiguation: 1.
 This is not Ray Brown, the American jazz bassist (1926-2002).
 2. The Whispers were not the American R&B vocal group formed in 1964.

 Further reading: 1.
-Mick Patrick’s definitive account of Barbara Lynn at Cha Cha Charming.
+Mick Patrick’s definitive account of Barbara Lynn from Cha Cha Charming (archived page).
 2. Red Kelly’s post on Barbara Lynn at The B Side.
 3. Wikipedia article.
-4. My brief appreciation of Barbara Lynn.

 Image of Barbara Lynn 2008 (slightly cropped) by Masahiro Sumori (Creative Commons license)

-Single on Joe Banashak’s New Orleans label Alon, produced by Allen Toussaint and written by New Orleans singer Earl King.
+Single on Joe Banashak’s New Orleans label Alon, produced by major New Orleans producer-songwriter-arranger-pianist Allen Toussaint.
+(Alon is a backwards initialisation of New Orleans, LA.)

 References, further reading: 1.
 Detailed notes on the background to this record at Home of the Groove.
 2. More on Willie Harper at Funky16Corners.
 3. Alon label: see John Broven, Rhythm and Blues in New Orleans, p.201 (Google Books).